openSUSE/Customize-IBus/GUIDE.md

 If not for debugging, please DO NOT add any classes that's not started with <i>.candidate-\*</i> into IBus stylesheet to prevent from corrupting system themes.

-If your IBus stylesheet has changed after application, please disable and then enable the corresponding `custom IME theme` again to make it effective.
+~~If your IBus style sheet has changed after application, please close and reopen the corresponding `custom IME theme` to make it effective.~~ Starting from v69, now this extension support stylesheets hot reload, CSS changes will reflect in real-time.

 You can download more GNOME Shell themes from this website: [https://www.pling.com/s/Gnome/browse/cat/134/order/latest/](https://www.pling.com/s/Gnome/browse/cat/134/order/latest/), then put it under the `$HOME/.themes/` directory to complete the installation.